Measurement of transverse polarization of $\Lambda$ and $\bar{\Lambda}$ hyperons inside jets in $pp$ collisions at $\sqrt{s}=200$ GeV: Experiment and data analysis

-In this analysis, jets are reconstructed using the anti-$k_{\text{T}}$ algorithm~\cite{antiKt:2008gp} with a resolution parameter $R=0.6$, with $\Lambda\:(\overline{\Lambda})$ candidates as part of the jet input, following the same procedure as was used in Ref.~\cite{star:2024dlltt}.
-The reconstructed $\Lambda\:(\overline{\Lambda})$ candidates with invariant mass $1.080 < M_{\Lambda(\overline{\Lambda})} < 1.160$ GeV/$c^2$, together with the TPC primary tracks and energy deposits in the BEMC and EEMC, form the input particle list for jet reconstruction.
-To avoid double counting, the $\Lambda\:(\overline{\Lambda})$ daughter tracks are excluded from the input list.
+Jets are reconstructed using the anti-$k_{\text{T}}$ algorithm~\cite{antiKt:2008gp} with a radius parameter $R=0.6$.
+The input particle list includes reconstructed $\Lambda(\overline{\Lambda})$ candidates, primary charged tracks from the TPC, and energy deposits in the BEMC and EEMC, following standard STAR jet reconstruction procedures~\cite{star:2024dlltt}.
+The transverse momentum of charged tracks and the transverse energy of calorimeter towers are required to be greater than 0.2~GeV.
 In addition, the tower energy $E_{\text{T}}$ in the BEMC or EEMC is corrected by subtracting the transverse momentum of a track pointed to a BEMC or EEMC tower, if its $p_{\text{T}}\cdot c$ is smaller than tower energy.
 If the track $p_{\text{T}}\cdot c$ is greater than the transverse energy of the tower, the tower $E_{\text{T}}$ is set to zero ~\cite{Adam_2018_LongitudinalDoublespin, _2019_LongitudinalDoublespin}.
 For anti-protons, the annihilation effects inside BEMC/EEMC material are found to be non-negligible, and the deposited energy in the $3\times3$ tower patch in the BEMC/EEMC matched to a $\overline{p}$ track is removed~\cite{star:2024dlltt}.
+This additional energy deposition can contribute to the trigger and thus influence the reconstructed jet energy distribution, which in turn leads to slight differences in the mean kinematic values of $\Lambda$ and $\overline{\Lambda}$ in a given bin.
 The reconstructed jets are then corrected for the underlying-event contributions using the off-axis cone method~\cite{alice:2015ue}.
 The angular separation between $\vec{\boldsymbol{p}}_\Lambda$ and $\vec{\boldsymbol{p}}_{\text{jet}}$ is required to exceed $0.05$ to ensure sufficient resolution in determining the $\Lambda$ polarization direction.
 Jets are required to have pseudorapidity relative to the event vertex in the range $|\eta_{jet}| < 1.0$ and relative to the center of STAR in the range $-0.7 < \eta_{det} < 0.9$.
 The reason for asymmetric $\eta_{det}$ is due to the EEMC acceptance, which only covers one side of STAR.
-Finally, the jets containing at least one $\Lambda$ or $\overline{\Lambda}$ with a jet $p_{\text{T}} > 6$ GeV$/c$ are kept for further analysis.
+Jets containing at least one $\Lambda$ or $\overline{\Lambda}$ with $p_{\text{T}}^{\text{jet}} > 6$~GeV$/c$ are retained for further analysis.